County Fight Litigation

 Pinal County AZ — County Attorney Signs Rogue 287(g), Board Declares It Illegal

-Vote: Board of Supervisors unanimously declared agreement illegal and void
+Vote: Board of Supervisors unanimously declared agreement illegal and void; later unanimously declared 'potential conflict of interest exists'

 The Fight